 To support the differing needs for sophisticated, rich searching, Fedora 4 comes with a standard mechanism and integration point for indexing content in an external service.
-This could be a general search service such as Apache Solr or a standalone triplestore such as Fuseki or Blazegraph
+This could be a general search service such as Apache Solr or a standalone triplestore such as Sesame or Fuseki.